philippeback/getcleandataproject/Codebook.md

 Introduction
 ============

-The code book contains a general description of the raw data set, the processing done and the resulting tidy data set.
+This codebook contains a general description of the raw data set, the processing done and the resulting tidy data set.

 The tidy data that can be used for later analysis.